xLightsSequencer/xLights/README.txt

    -- bug (dkulp) Remove some unused vars
-   -- enh (dkulp) Use non-shader method for smooth points on Intel -- bug (dkulp) Fix setting transparency and black transparency -- enh (keithsw) VideoReader ... more protection for possible divide by zero errors.
+   -- enh (dkulp) Use non-shader method for smooth points on Intel -- bug (dkulp) Fix setting transparency and black transparency -- enh (keith) VideoReader ... more protection for possible divide by zero errors.
             Includes logging of any problems found.
-   -- bug (keithsw) Make logs 1MB as originally intended.
+   -- bug (keith) Make logs 1MB as originally intended.
 These should zip to well under 50% when sent to us.
    -- bug (cjd) Force TendrilEffect and TextEffect on foreground thread under Linux 2016.31  May 16, 2016
    -- bug (dkulp)   Fix for Model window not displaying 2016.30  May 16, 2016
-   -- enh (keithsw) PGO export for those LOR etc users that would like to use xlights to create their PGO files.
+   -- enh (keith) PGO export for those LOR etc users that would like to use xlights to create their PGO files.
-   -- enh (keithsw) Add scrubbing to audio (hold control key and left mouse button on waveform) -- bug (gil)     Correction to FSEQ data layer import.
+   -- enh (keith) Add scrubbing to audio (hold control key and left mouse button on waveform) -- bug (gil)     Correction to FSEQ data layer import.
 Should only reset sequence data on import not on render.
    -- bug (dkulp)   Fix for OpenGL on Intel graphics card.
 Intel 2.1 has issues with POINT_SPRITE 2016.29  May 14, 2016
-   -- bug (keithsw) Fix prompt for custom model import so it happens after you size the custom model -- enh (keithsw) Remove Papagayo tab
+   -- bug (keith) Fix prompt for custom model import so it happens after you size the custom model -- enh (keith) Remove Papagayo tab
    -- bug (gil)     Fix FSEQ filetype data layer import.
    -- enh (gil)     Highlight Model row when effects are selected.
 Fixes #145.
    -- enh (dkulp)   Changing timing panel to OpenGL - Mac now can support up to 60fps